The Perfect 3 Day Franschhoek Itinerary for Wine Lovers

 • The Navy Line is my personal favourite.
 I visited Plaisir, Vrede en Lust, Bartinney, and Le Pommier on this tram line and I loved all of them!
 Bartinney is my favourite winery EVER.

-• The Orange Line is popular because it visits the famous Babylonstoren, but it has been closed for a while due to roadworks – I’ll keep you posted.
+• The Orange Line is popular because it visits the famous Babylonstoren.
+It has just re-opened again after being closed for several months due to road works – yay!

 • The Blue Line is another great choice.
 I loved Rickety Bridge and Holden Manz on this route.
 Plus, you can walk to the starting point from town.